hpjardon/converter/README.md

 # Converter

-This program is designed to convert numbers from one unit to another.
+This program is designed to convert numbers from on unit to another

-Initially this program only works for units of distance.

 It uses Tkinter.